 Standing on the shoulder of the Highway 16 bridge overlooking Savannah, Megan Pinfold marvels at the beauty of it.
 The tree-lined streets are arranged in blocks with squares – small parks – inserted randomly, breaking the neat lines.
 Around the squares are well-tended, antebellum homes.
 To the left is the Savannah River and its harbor.
-Silent sail boats and chugging fishing vessels slowly move upstream or out to sea.
+Silent sailboats and chugging fishing vessels slowly move upstream or out to sea.
 A brightly lit area that never sleeps borders the harbor.
-It is River Street, the primary social center of the tourists.
-The summer air was heavy and humid with the life-and-death smell of the ocean.
+It is River Street, the primary social center of the city.
+The early autumn air is still heavy and humid with the life-and-death smell of the ocean.

 Megan lived near Atlanta, about sixty miles from where she grew up and attended high school and college in a small town of five thousand.
 A computer programmer by trade, she worked her way up to a manager position at a small retail company.

-Thomas traveled quite a bit and was gone at least several days a week.
-He told Megan that he had to fly most of the week and weekends were the only time he had to actively manage the greeting card stores, two of which were not in Atlanta.
+Thomas traveled quite a bit and was gone at least several days during the week.
+He told Megan that his normal flying schedule meant weekends were the only time he had to actively manage the greeting card stores, two of which were not in Atlanta.

 She would sometimes go with him except for the trips to Savannah where he was planning a new store and trying to hire staff.
 He had been working on it since they met and was making little progress in getting the store open.
 Either the proper locations were not available, had fallen through, or competitors had opened in nearby sites, forcing him to scrap plans and search for others.